-7.3.1 Mining and Subsurface Resources Sector in the Regional District of Bulkley-Nechako
+7.3.1 Mining and Subsurface Resources Sector in the Regional District of Bulkley Nechako

-The Huckleberry Mine is the only mine that is presently operational in Electoral Area E. There are also numerous exploration sites and considerable mineral showings within Electoral Area E, including the Seel site, and others close proximity to Electoral Area E, including the Lucky Ship (Electoral Area G) and Nithi Mountain (Electoral Area D) sites.
-If mining activity expands in the area, it will present significant new opportunities for existing skilled trade workers and other support businesses in the area, including new industrial operations.
+There are currently no operating mines in the study area, although there are numerous exploration sites and considerable mineral showings within Electoral Area G, including the Big Onion, Morrison and Lucky Ship sites.
+In addition, Area G is in close proximity to the Huckleberry Mines.
+If mining activity begins in the area, it will present significant new opportunities for existing skilled trade workers and other support businesses in the area, including new industrial operations.